Drug Addictions and Essential Oils

 If they are ready you can then consider: What method of application are they most likely to comply with?
 What are their aroma preferences?
 It is a whole lot easier to get people to sniff or use something if they enjoy the aroma.

-In their book Essential Aromatherapy: A Pocket Guide to Essential Oils and Aromatherapy, Susan E. Worwood, Valerie Ann Worwood say that “During addiction all essential oil dosages should be half the maximum dosage.”
+In their book Essential Aromatherapy: A Pocket Guide to Essential Oils and Aromatherapy, Susan E. Worwood, Valerie Ann Worwood say that “During drug addiction all essential oil dosages should be half the maximum dosage.”

 While in her book The Fragrant Mind, Valerie Ann Worwood says: During the withdrawal process essential oils can help in two ways – by contributing to a sense of well-being, and by treating the physical problems that go along with it.
 The essential oils of vetiver, helichrysum, spikenard, valerian, ormenis flower, nutmeg, juniper, bergamot, basil, clary sage, geranium, hyacinth, narcissus, tuberrose can be used to supplement and support any other treatment.
 Use the oils in warm baths, inhaled as a vapour and diffused in the room.
 Remember that essential oils do not dissolve in water so add an equal number of drops of emulsifier to your essential oil blend, or if you don’t have an emulsifier add an equal number of drops of liquid soap to disperse the essential oil droplets through the water.